Rockies vs. Red Sox Player Props Betting Odds

-The Boston Red Sox host the Colorado Rockies at Fenway Park on Monday at 7:10 PM ET.
-Those looking to place a player prop bet can find odds for Ryan McMahon and others in this game.
+Sportsbooks have listed player props for Ryan McMahon and others when the Boston Red Sox host the Colorado Rockies at Fenway Park on Tuesday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!